 Zhaotong Yunnan, China Travel Guide

 Zhaotong’s cuisine is influenced by its position at the crossroads of Yunnan, Sichuan, and Guizhou, as well as its diverse ethnic groups, including Yi, Miao, and Hui.
-It shares characteristics with Dian cuisine (Yunnan cuisine) but also incorporates elements from spicy Sichuan and Guizhou cuisines, resulting in a bold and often piquant flavor profile.
+It shares characteristics with Dian cuisine (Yunnan cuisine) as well as incorporates elements from spicy Sichuan and Guizhou cuisines, resulting in a bold and often piquant flavor profile.

 Chopsticks are the main utensil.
 Shared dishes are common; avoid taking the last piece from a shared plate unless specifically offered.